raghvendra03/66-Days-of-Data/README.md

 ### Day 65
 * Watched some Feature Engineering videos and learnt how to perform One Hot Encoding for Multi Categorical Variables and other types of Encoding techniques.

+### Day 66
+* Completed round 1 of 66 days of data, I had some bumps along the way but finally, it's done.
+I will be starting 2nd round soon.
+Learnt Feature Scaling techniques like Normalization & Standardization through working on a dataset.